idaholab/virtual_test_bed/doc/content/htgr/generic-pbr/generic-pbr_results.md

 following the radial distribution of the power prescribed to the core channels.
 Additionally, the close proximity of the outer channels to the reflectors allows heat from these channels to escape to the reflectors, further lowering their temperatures.
-As expected, the kernel temperature is consistently higher than t he fuel/matrix temperature.
+As expected, the kernel temperature is consistently higher than the fuel/matrix temperature.

 !media generic-pbr/T_solid_radial.svg
         style=width:50%